A land of character

 Located below sea level, the 2,600-hectare Parque Nacional Lago Enriquillo e Isla Cabritos is home to the largest colony of American crocodiles, iguanas and pink flamingos.
 In the same area is the Parque Nacional Jaragua, known for its dry forest and thorny vegetation.
 Traces of pre-Columbian civilizations have recently been discovered here.
 It is also home to the Bahia de las Aguilas (Bay of Eagles), a carey turtle sanctuary.
 Iguanas, flamingos and frigate birds are also protected here.
 Still in the south-west of the country, the differences in altitude and steep relief of the Parque Nacional Sierra de Bahoruco make it home to extraordinary biodiversity and a wide range of ecosystems.
 More than 50% of Dominican orchids are found here.

-South of the Samanà peninsula, in the north-east of the Dominican Republic, Parque Nacional Los Haitises attracts travellers like a magnet.
+To the south of the Samanà peninsula, in the north-east of the Dominican Republic, Parque Nacional Los Haitises attracts travellers like a magnet.
 This park is a veritable maze of vegetation, with deep fjords nibbled away by mangrove forests and climbing plants.
 It is also home to the boa, manatee, several species of sea turtle, pelican and water cock.
-In the south-east of the country, south of a line between Bayahibe and Boca de Yuma, a 430 km² uninhabited desert peninsula forms the Parque Nacional del Este, recently renamed Parque Nacional Cotubanamá.
-Caves with walls engraved with Taïno petroglyphs are the main attraction.
-Off the coast, the island of Saona (25 km long and 5 km wide) is bordered by two fishing villages (Mano Juan and Punta Catuano) and long white sandy beaches that are well worth a day trip.
+In the south-east of the country, south of the Bayahibe-Boca de Yuma line, a 430 km² uninhabited desert peninsula forms the Parque Nacional del Este, recently renamed Parque Nacional Cotubanamá.
+Caves with walls engraved with Taino petroglyphs are the main attraction.
+Off the coast, the island of Saona (25 km long and 5 km wide) is bordered by two fishing villages (Mano Juan and Punta Catuano) and long white sandy beaches, making it well worth a day trip.

 Closer to the capital, you'll find the Parque Submarino La Caleta, an underwater protected area with an impressive number of shipwrecks, as well as the Parque Montaña La Humeadora: this small 84 km² park in the province of Alta Gracia, 10 km from San Cristóbal, is also known as The Smoky.
 It was declared a prohibited zone until 1996, due to its microclimate, the rainiest in the Dominican Republic.
 Finally, although small (4.4 km²), the Parque Nacional Cuevas de Bourbon o del Pomier is an anthropological reserve to the north of San Cristóbal: a veritable encyclopedia of carved stones, evidence of the pre-Hispanic Taino civilization.